tillchen/personal-website/content/posts/2019-05-12-Python-Notes.md

     import module_name as m # alias
     from module_name import * # all functions
     # We must import everything at the beginning of each file
+    # Searching in 1.wd 2. site-packages 3. standard library locations
+    ```

+7. Add docstrings for functions:

+    ```python
+    def foo():
+        """This is a docstring."""
+        return 'bar'
+    ```

+8. Use annotations/type hints to improve the docs: (optional and informational only)

+    ```python
+    def foo(word:str) -> str:
+        """Take a string and return a string""" return word
     ```

 ## OOP